Treatment Offered At

 The Joint Replacement Center team strives to achieve best practices, and to stay on the leading edge of joint replacement surgery.
-Practices that have proven especially effective are, pre-surgery total joint replacement education classes, patient guidebooks, group physical therapy sessions, pain management program, and rehab coach.
+Practices that have proven especially effective are:s pre-surgery total joint replacement education classes, patient guidebooks, group physical therapy sessions, pain management programs, and rehab coaches.

-As a result of our quality initiatives, our outcomes are far above the national average.
-Our patients have a faster recovery, less pain and an overall excellent patient experience.
+As a result of our quality initiatives, our outcomes consistently exceed the national average.
+Our program is designed to offer patients a faster recovery, less pain and an overall excellent patient experience.

 - Rapid recovery and transition back home.

 Pre and Post-Surgery Education for Hip Replacement Surgery

 Education plays an important role in achieving successful rehabilitation outcomes.
 Patients and their families attend joint replacement pre-op classes to help them understand what to expect during hip replacement surgery at the Joint Replacement Center.
 The educational classes will go over the importance of immediately beginning joint replacement therapy as soon as the day of or day after surgery.
 The education doesn’t stop there, it continues into the therapy and post-operative sessions to teach patients what they need to do to recover and how family and friends can help them get back to their daily activities.